Sohrab-Malikzada/Sohrab-Malikzada/README.md

 </div>

 ### 💫 About Me
-I am a **Full-Stack Mobile & Web Developer** with a passion for building scalable applications and seamless user experiences.
-With a background in **Fine Arts**, I bridge the gap between robust engineering and compelling visual design.
+I am a **Full-Stack Web & Mobile Application Developer** with 2 years experience,  Graphic Designer, and professional Painter with experience in diverse projects.
+My unique mix of technical expertise, creative design, and artistic vision allows me to deliver solutions that are reliable, innovative, and visually compelling.
+I also bring experience as an AI Intern, adding future-focused innovation to every project."

 - 🌍 Based in **Afghanistan**
 - 🧠 Learning **AI Engineering** to solve real-world challenges